EsGeh/structuredData/README.md

 # structuredData (sd)

-a library for puredata.
+A library for the famous [puredata](https://puredata.info/) music software.

 ## purpose

 This library shows one flavour of writing abstractions/patches in puredata and how to exchange specifically structured messages between them.

-In more detail: The library describes a standard for ...:
+In more detail: The library provides utilities to realize specific design principles in puredata, namely:

 - structured messages